Trusts can help manage your property and assets during your life and ensure a smooth transition for your loved ones after your death.

 - Living will: a type of legal document that allows you to explain your preferred health care and end-of-life decisions in case you become incapacitated

 - Power of attorney: a legal document that allows an agent or attorney-in-fact to make decisions on your behalf

 Learn More About Trusts from an Attorney

 Trusts have important tax, governmental assistance, probate, and personal ramifications.
-It's best to consult an experienced trust attorney who can help with any stage of the process, from preliminary discussions to the execution of trust documents.
+It's best to consult an experienced trust attorney.
+A legal professional can help with any stage of the planning process, from preliminary discussions to the execution of trust documents.

-A trust involves a lot of paperwork and can be difficult to set up properly.
+A trust involves a lot of paperwork and can be challenging to set up correctly without legal guidance.
 However, there are other estate planning documents you can DIY from home.
-If you have a simple estate, then a guided, state-specific estate plan may be the right step for you.
+If you have a simple estate, a guided, state-specific estate plan may be the right step.